epfl-ada/ada-2020-project-milestone-p3-p3_betago/README.md

 <h2>Title: Someone like you</h2>
 <h2>Datastroy</h2>
-Check out our data story [here] (https://ythuangyt.github.io/friendship-mobility/).
+Check out our data story [here](https://ythuangyt.github.io/friendship-mobility/).
 In order to see all the plots, check out the milestone-p4.html (HTML version of the notebook).

 <h2>Abstract</h2>